WSDOT/wsdot-ios-app/README.md

 Contributing
 ------------

 Find a bug?
 Got an idea?
-Send us a PR or open an issue and we'll take a look.
+Send us a pull request or open an issue and we'll take a look.

 License
 -------